 This list provides examples of vulnerable groups and is not exhaustive.
 At BJAB we understand that children who fall within these groups are more prone to peer group isolation than other children.
 We also recognise that wider environmental factors in a child's life may be a threat to their safety and/or welfare.
 Children can be at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation.
+There could also be assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration.
+Communication barriers may also be an issue for some children with special educational needs.
 As a result, they will also be considered for additional pastoral support.